-IMPORTANT: It is imperative that all raised and loose flaking rust is sanded off so that it is very smooth to prevent moisture ingress through the coating.
-Moisture ingress will cause the coating to lose adherence causing discolouration and lifting.
+IMPORTANT: It is imperative that all mill scale, raised and loose flaking rust is sanded off so that it is very smooth to prevent moisture ingress and/or rusting under the coating.
+Mill scale, further rusting and moisture ingress will cause the coating to lose adherence causing discolouration and lifting.